South Carolina SC Organizations SC Charities Greenville Charities

 This Greenville organization provides free, regularly-scheduled deliveries of perishable food for distribution to individuals served at emergency food pantries and neighborhood distribution programs.

 This Christian nonprofit provides home-delivered meals and fellowship to the homebound, elderly, and frail of Greenville County.

 - Miracle Hill Ministries

-With locations in four upstate counties – Greenville, Spartanburg, Pickens and Cherokee – Miracle Hill operates four adult shelters, three children/youth shelters, and eight thrift stores.
-It also offers addiction recovery programs, licenses foster care families in the Upstate, and runs a family support program to provide family strengthening.
+Always open.
+With locations in four Upstate counties – Greenville, Spartanburg, Pickens and Cherokee – Miracle Hill operates four adult homeless shelters, three children/youth homeless shelters, and eight thrift stores.
+It also offers residential addiction recovery programs and recruits foster care families in the Upstate.

 - Rebuild Upstate

 This Greenville-area group repairs and improves existing homes for elderly, disabled, and impoverished people, thus working to restore the safety and dignity of those in need.